JoshIsAStudent/physical-computing/living-notes.md

 * lazy susan - rotation disk
 * "friction drive might be enough"

-# Anton feedback - 8a 2021.04.20
-Mention explictly the angalogue to digital converter at the end of step 1

-for final project, you can do one larger technical write up at the end, rather than all along the way final project
-* w/ regards to turning, it doesn't need to go very fast
-* the little steper motor anton reckons will be powerful enough
-* rather than having it in the centre - meaning you have to balance the disk, you could just do a frction drive, where you drive a small wheel, and then friction drive the big wheel
-* the dc motor would be faster, but you would need some other way of detecting position

-* I could repurpose a marble part
-* Youd could also do stuff with copper wire

-# Final project - 10a 2021.05.04
-* Heat metal skewer
-* Make hole in middle
-* Attach stepper motor to hole using blu tac
-* Secure stepper motor through holes in wings

-# 8a 2021.04.20
-Photo transistors can be more sensitive than photo resistors, and can also respond to particular wavelengths of light

 # Wiring the board - 2021.05.18 12a PC notes
 voltage (potential) is always relative to some arbitrary agreed zero - 0V, or "ground".
 So to use both the Arduino and DC power supplies, all that is required is to make sure the ground side is connected together, so it is shared as a common 0V reference.
 Then there will be two 5V rails (best not to connect these together directly) and components can be powered from either one.

+### ADVICE ###
+* Try to make the video as nice as you can.
+Camera steady and not too short.
+* Include some kind of technical description - demonstrate you understand how the thing works - imagining you are explaining it to someone of your skill looking to do the same experience.
+* Include a circuit diagram of what you did.

+* The idea is you should cover quite a breath of topics.
+The earlier experiments are extra useful for covering this breadth if your project focuses on something much smaller

+# Anton feedback - 8a 2021.04.20
+* for final project, you can do one larger technical write up at the end, rather than all along the way final project

-### UNORGANISED EXPERIMENT NOTES ###
+### EARLY EXPERIMENTS ###

 # Physical circuits - 2a 2021.02.23